Hakim-assaibi/osdev/README.md

   I learned the ASM part thanks to this playlist : https://www.youtube.com/playlist?list=PLm3B56ql_akNcvH8vvJRYOc7TbYhRs19M (I got stuck many times but his explanation helped me through it <3)
   My first inspiration to start learning low-level programming : Terry A.Davis My second inspiration to start learning low-level programming is this video : https://youtu.be/ELTwwTsR5w8?si=5TPEGrpiS7oGRkry
+  An useful site for understand how to communicate with hardware : https://wiki.osdev.org/